 Applications are due on Friday, December 15, at 11:59pm applicant time.
 No pre-acceptance letter from a University of Texas at Dallas academic staff is required.

-Finalists will be interviewed in February.
-Accepted participants will travel to Dallas in June 2023.
+Finalists will be interviewed in person on the TSU campus on March 8, 2024.
+Accepted participants will travel to Dallas in June 2024.

 The required parts of the application depend on whether the applicant is a PhD student or an early career academic staff.